DAurielS/ST-CharacterDistributor-UI/README.md

 ## Code Structure

-The codebase has been refactored following the Single Responsibility Principle to improve maintainability:

 - **index.js**: Main entry point required by SillyTavern's extension system
 - **settings.html**: UI definition loaded automatically by SillyTavern
 - **src/main.js**: Central module that imports and re-exports all functionality